Skip to content

 install Loop from TestFlight

-Go back to the TestFlight app on your phone and tap on your Loop app name in the list to see an expanded screen similar to the graphic below.
-The row to enable or disable automatic updates is highlighted in the graphic.
-For this example, this feature is disabled.
+Go back to the TestFlight app on your phone and tap on your app name in the list to see an expanded screen similar to the graphic below.
+The row to enable or disable automatic updates is highlighted in the graphic, which shows the feature disabled.
+This is recommended for all users.

-• WARNING: If you later want to build using Xcode, you must first disable automatic update or Xcode will not be able to install to your phone.
+• WARNING: If you switch between Building with Browser and Mac, you must disable automatic update or Xcode will not be able to install to your phone.

 enable or disable automatic update for Loop

-If you tap on the bottom row that says Previous Builds, you can view and choose an older build (as long as it has not expired).
+If you tap on the bottom row that says Previous Builds, highlighted by the dashed-green rectangle, you can view and choose an older build (as long as it has not expired).

 Media & Purchase affects access to the App Store, Books, Music and Podcasts.